How to Develop Preschool Math Skills

 Playing with Blocks

-Playing with blocks is classic for many reasons.
-Children love to knock over and then to stack blocks from an early age.
+Playing with blocks is a classic game for many reasons.
+Children love to knock them over and stack them up again.
 Blocks offer open ended play experiences, something all early childhood educators claim is essential for your child's rapidly developing brain.
 There is no "right way" or "wrong way" to play with blocks (with the exception of using them as weapons!) so your child feels free to manipulate them in whatever way she needs at the moment.

 Blocks can be used to help understand concepts about space, about shapes, about cause and effect, about gravity, and about balance.
 They can be used to build structures for imaginative play.